Gimilov/ufc-outcome-prediction/README.md

 # ufc-outcome-prediction
-Silly data science project at Aarhus University.
-Includes some scrapers and model-development steps in Jupyter.
+Data science project at Aarhus University.
+Includes some Python scrapers and model development in Jupyter Notebook that I have made during the process.